Pictures and GPS coordinates for the entire Lewis and Clark Trail are available from the author.

 3/25/2012 - at the confluence of the Snake & Columbia River (aka Sacajawea State Park).

 1).
 Pic's posted 12/07/11 - Site of where keelboat was built - Elizabeth, Pennsylvania - with a builder's name.

 2).
 Birthplace of Locust Hill - Lewis family birthplace and plantation - Ivy, Virginia.

 3).
-Fort Massac - campsite and place Douillard was hired.
-(Special Place).
+Fort Massac - campsite and place Douillard (Drewyer) was hired.

 4).
 Tavern Cave (Rock or Bluff) very difficult to find.
 Site where Lewis fell down a cliff side nearly to his death, just a few days into the Expedition.

 5).
 Finally found the campsite at the confluence of Ohio and Mississippi River.
 Very historical site.